-Are you interested in learning a little bit more about our progams and considering applying?
+Are you interested in learning a little bit more about our programs and considering applying?

 What will a doula gain from this experience?

-This will undoubtedly be different for each woman, but our intention is for the participating doulas to learn from a new culture and gain new tools to bring back to their respective communities.
-There is an expression stating that the purpose of immersive travel is “to make the strange familiar, and the familiar strange.”
+This will undoubtedly be different for each doula, but our intention is for the participating birth worker to learn from a new culture and gain new tools to bring back to their respective communities.
+There is an expression stating that the purpose of immersive travel is “to make the strange familiar and the familiar strange.”
 Witnessing a completely different culture’s approach to birth will break down our own attachment to “the way things are supposed to be”.
-The doulas will gain a quick education in resiliency from these strong mamas and nurses, will learn lessons on the power of non-verbal communication, witness the transition from maiden to mother, and will open their hearts to many new little lives coming earthside.
+The doulas will gain a quick education in resiliency from these strong birthing people, nurses and midwives, will learn lessons on the power of non-verbal communication, witness the transition from maiden to mother, and will open their hearts to many new little lives coming earthside.

-One of elements we are most excited about is growing our tribes.
+One of the elements we are most excited about is growing our sisterhood.
 Women from all over the world are coming together to share in this experience.
 We cannot wait to learn from each other and hear each others’ stories.

-We also intend to enjoy Tanzania!
-We will eat local food, spend a day on safari, and support local craftswomen.
+We also intend to enjoy Tanzania and Ecuador!
+We will immerse ourselves in the local land- eat the cuisine, spend a day on safari/ textiles markets, and support local craftspeople.

 So, is this volunteer-tourism?

 The beautiful aspect of serving like this in a clinic is that we share an entire experience with a woman.
 Present with her throughout the entirety of her labor and birth, and a day postpartum.
 Unlike volunteering at an orphanage, for example, the women also get to go home.
-Its the element of “dropping in and dropping out” of volunteer-tourism that rubs us the wrong way.
-This trip is definitely to deepen our doula practices, and if one mama can go home feeling better about her birth experience, the impact that could have on her family and community is limitless.
+It's the element of “dropping in and dropping out” of volunteer-tourism that rubs us the wrong way.
+This is an educational trip designed to deepen our doula practices, and if one mama can go home feeling better about her birth experience, the impact that could have on her family and community is limitless.

-Additionally, we are partnering with SAFE WATER NOW, and Asheville-Tanzania non-profit that makes ceramic cylindrical water filters that last up to five years.
-We will provide the clinics with these filters and hopefully fundraise enough money to offer each mother and nurse one as well.
-We are also financially supporting the start of a woman-run sewing collective in the community to make reusable pads and slings to weigh the babies, and the start of a soap making project, so that all the resources we wish to offer the clinics are made locally available versus us filling our suitcases.
+In Tanzania, we are partnered with SAFE WATER NOW, and Asheville-Tanzania non-profit that makes ceramic cylindrical water filters that last up to five years.
+We have provided the clinics with 75 of these filters and sent many midwives and mothes home with them as well.
+We also financially supported the start of a woman-run sewing collective in the community to make reusable pads and slings to weigh the babies, and the start of a soap-making project, so that all the resources we wish to offer the clinics are made locally available versus us filling our suitcases.

 We hope to establish deep roots with the clinics and staff we will be working with, to make this experience sustainable.